otrv4/otrv4/architecture-decisions/001-security-level.md

 significantly larger).
 XSalsa will be used with the following parameters: 20 rounds, 192-bits nonces and 256-bit keys.

-We will use Poly-1305 for message authentication inside the Dual Receiver Encryption.

 We will use SHA3-512 as a key derivation function.
 We use the construct SHA3-512(key || secret) when a keyed cryptographic hash function is expected, and use the construct SHA3-512(counter || secret) to provide cryptographic